bsdpot/potluck/mastodon-s3/README.md

 The MYVAPIDPRIVATEKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PRIVATE_KEY`.

 The MYVAPIDPUBLICKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PUBLIC_KEY`.

+The optional parameters MY_ACTIVE_PRIMARY_KEY, MY_ACTIVE_DETERMINISTIC_KEY, MY_ACTIVE_KEY_DERIVATION_SALT relate to new Ruby Active Record Encryption keys, as from 4.3.1 onwards.
+These are automatically generated first time, but need to be passed in for system migrations to a new host using existing values from `.env.production`.

 The PVTCERT parameter is an optional value which generates self-signed certificates instead of using `acme.sh`.
 This is used in testing, or if there is a frontend that handles SSL certificates, such as `haproxy`.
 You must still pass in an EMAIL parameter even though it's not used.